bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 ## 1. Download the `gwa` CLI

-The `gwa` CLI is available for Linux, MacOS, and Windows at https://github.com/bcgov/gwa-cli/releases/tag/v2.0.15.
+The `gwa` command line interface (CLI) is available for Linux, MacOS, and Windows at https://github.com/bcgov/gwa-cli/releases.

 The commands provided in this tutorial are for a Unix shell (e.g. `bash`, `zsh`).
 If you are running Windows, it is recommended to use WSL2.